CABS winter operation in Sardinia

-When the northern and central European thrushes and robins reach their winter quarters in Sardinia in late autumn, the poachers are already waiting there with thousands of wafer-thin horsehair snares and trapping sites equipped with huge nets.
+When the central and eastern European thrushes and robins reach their winter quarters in Sardinia in late autumn, the poachers are already waiting there with thousands of wafer-thin horsehair snares and trapping sites equipped with huge nets.

 The participants, who usually come from Italy and usually number between 15 and 20, search the fresh paths of the poachers in the extensive strawberry tree forests.
 These are labyrinth-like in the unclear hills and - if active - equipped with thousands of horsehair snares each, which are positioned in the bushes as well as on the ground.
 Nets are more often found on the mountain ridges, which the birds fly over flat.